smithjw/smithjw.github.io/_drafts/2017-08-24-Using-ElastiCache-with-Jamf-Pro.md

 ![Image Alt Text](/images/ElastiCache1.png)

-Now enter a name for your group, I used the creative `jss-memcached`.
-Create an Inbound Custom TCP rule that allows traffic on port 11211 from your instances IP addresses.
+Now enter a name for your group, I used the creative name `jss-memcached`.
+Add an Inbound Custom TCP rule that allows traffic on port 11211 from your instances IP addresses.
 I've selected Anywhere in this example as I'm creating the cluster in a subnet group with only private subnets not accessible from the Internet.

 ![Image Alt Text](/images/ElastiCache2.png)